 By Richard Bird (Salamander Books, Ltd., 1998)

-You could garden for decades without knowing a word of botanical Latin, but understanding the nomenclature of plants gives you insight into plant behavior and just plain makes you feel smarter.
+You could garden for decades without knowing a word of botanical Latin, but understanding gardener’s Latin and plant nomenclature gives you insight into plant behavior and just plain makes you feel smarter.

 The naming rules now used for plants were developed in the 1750s, thanks to Swedish scientist Carl Linnaeus.
 Frustrated by the confusion inherent in common names (a bluebell in Moscow, Idaho, is not a bluebell in Moscow, Russia), Linnaeus developed a system by which plants could have uniform names whether you were in Italy or India.
 Since Latin was the language of science at the time, Linnaeus used Latin.
 His system categorizes each plant by genus and species.
 (Also by family, kingdom and other higher order issues, but for most gardeners it is the genus and species that matter.)
 It was a gargantuan task and it’s amazing, really, that his system has stood the test of time so well, though plant taxonomists continue to adjust and change the names, sometimes to the frustration of gardeners, who just want to know what a plant is called.